syedalirazazaidi/nextjs-features/routing/README.md

 2. Customize the "404.js" page with a message or content to inform users that the page they are looking for does not exist.

 3. Verify that when accessing a non-existing route, users are redirected to the custom "Not Found" page (404.js) and see the message you provided.

+Markup : 9.

+- ### <ins> Exercise: Implementing Redirects in Next.js <ins>

+#### Goal:

+The goal of this exercise is to practice setting up and managing redirects in a Next.js application to enhance user experience and ensure proper page navigation.

+#### Instructions:

+1. In your Next.js project, create a custom error page named "404.js" in the "app" directory.
+This page will serve as the custom 404 error page for your application.

+2. Implement redirects for the following scenarios:

+- Create a redirection rule that redirects users from the route "/old-page" to the new page "/new-page."
+- Create a rule that redirects users from a non-existing route "/non-existing" to the custom 404 error page "404.js."

+3. Verify that the redirection from "/old-page" to "/new-page" works as expected, and that accessing a non-existing route redirects users to the custom 404 error page.